AndrewEllis93/Print-Tuning-Guide/articles/useful_macros/pause_resume_filament.md

 *I use a [:page_facing_up: BTT Smart Filament Sensor](https://www.amazon.com/BIGTREETECH-Printer-Filament-Detection-Detector/dp/B07Z97582P), and highly recommend it, as it can catch skipping and jams, not just runouts.
 It has saved a *lot\* of prints for me, often due to partial nozzle clogs that are causing extruder skipping.
 Just **don't forget the pullup on the pin (`^`)!!\***

 ### Pause

-**:warning: My pause/resume macros work as a pair.
-One will not work properly without the other.**

 If you use a filament sensor, put its name in the `SET_FILAMENT_SENSOR` command.
 Otherwise, comment that out.